EmmanuelUgo/regexcite/README.md

 Notice how the return value is a **list** of length one, where the first element holds the character vector of parts.
-Often the shape of this output is inconvenient, i.e. we want the un-listed version.
+Often the shape of this output is inconvenient, i.e. we want the un-listed version

 That’s exactly what `regexcite::str_split_one()` does.